DataDog/hiring-engineers/answers.md

 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?

+  * Quickly I can think on monitoring the availability of Vélib in different stations within Paris (or whatever the city who propose bikes) as they expose open data for this .
+  * Any domotized building could be monitored using datadog.

 ## Instructions